mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - JDK dynamic proxying
 - Easy dependency injection

 ## What is meant by “application-context"?
 I'd like to illustrate it by comparing with BeanFactory.

-The `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework’s IoC container.
+Both `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework’s IoC container.

 The **BeanFactory** provides the configuration framework and basic functionality, and the **ApplicationContext** adds more enterprise-specific functionality.

-### BeanFactory
+**BeanFactory**
 - The `BeanFactory` interface provides an advanced configuration mechanism capable of managing any type of object.
 - application-layer specific contexts: `WebApplicationContext`
 - Spring makes heavy use of the `BeanPostProcessor` extension point (**to effect proxying** and so on)